JGBhutada/Data-Science/README.md

 # Data-Science
-Contains all the projects done by me inthe domain of Data science
+This Repository contains all the code and related information of the projects / implementations in Data Science Domain.